VuDucAnhNguyen/ProjectLTNC/README.md

   - Press ESC to pause game:
     + press Resume to continue playing.
     + press Retry for new game.
-    + press Main menu to head back start screen.
+    + press Main menu to head back start menu.
     + press Setting to open setting menu to adjust volume of music and sound effects without restarting the gamee.
   - Jump onto platforms to avoid falling off the screen.
   - Avoid obstacles like beehives or other dangerous objects.